-Rollover IRAs are important.
-After all, one of the most important features of any successful retirement plan is keeping all of your money working for you.
-Unfortunately, a shockingly high rate of people fail to rollover their 401K and 403B plans when they stop working for a specific employer—they don't properly execute a rollover IRA.
+One of the most important features of any successful retirement plan is keeping all your money working for you.
+Unfortunately, a shockingly high rate of people fail to roll over their 401K and 403B plans when they stop working for a specific employer—they don't properly execute a rollover IRA.

-All too often, the money, which had been earmarked for retirement, is cashed out.
-As a result, this retirement plan distribution is usually subject to federal taxes, state taxes, and an early distribution penalty.Furthermore, you lose the ability to benefit from the future growth on the money you take out.
+Leaving your plan money behind at your employer is an acceptable choice, that’s not what typically occurs.
+The money, which had been earmarked for retirement, is often cashed out instead.
+This retirement plan distribution is usually subject to federal taxes, state taxes, and an early distribution penalty as a result.
+You'll also lose future growth on the money you take out.

 An IRA Rollover Is Often the Smart Way to Go

 An IRA rollover is a relatively simple process where the full amount of your qualified plan balance is effectively transferred to an Individual Retirement Account (IRA).
 Your distribution will be subject to a mandatory 20% withholding tax, however, if you don't properly request a rollover.

 You still have 60 days to deposit the full amount of your original 401K account value and avoid a taxable distribution.
 If you had the money inadvertently withheld, however, you have to come up with the amount withheld to complete the rollover.
 It's obviously far better to do things the right way the first time.

 Here are a few potential benefits of completing an IRA rollover:

 - An IRA rollover allows you to avoid the 10% early withdrawal penalty if you're under age 59½.

 - Your money will continue to grow for retirement and you'll be able to defer taxes until you withdraw the funds later on in retirement.